-

 The official languages for patent registration in Switzerland are German, French and Italian.
 Translation into one of the official languages is required simultaneously with filing a patent application.

-A certified copy of a priority document in one of the official languages or in English should be submitted within 16 months of the earliest priority date.
+A certified copy of a Priority Document with the translation into one of the official languages or in English should be submitted within 16 months of the earliest priority date.

 It is not usually required to submit a Power of Attorney.
 However, it may be requested by the Swiss Federal Institute of Intellectual Property (IPI).

 When the examination procedure is successfully completed, the IPI shall register the patent in the Swiss Patent Register.
 After registration, the IPI shall publish a patent specification for a patent granted.
 The date of publication is the date of the grant.
 No grant and publication fees are required.
-Renewal fees should be paid for each patent application or granted patent from the fourth year after the filing date.
-Renewal fees should be paid annually on the last day of the month in which the patent application was filed.
-Patents in Switzerland may be renewed within six months after the due date by paying the extra fees.
+The annual fees should be paid for each patent application or granted patent from the fourth year after the filing date.
+Patents are valid for 20 years from the filing date in Switzerland.
+Annuities should be paid annually on the last day of the month in which the patent application was filed.
+Patents in Switzerland may be renewed within six months after the due date by paying the surcharge.

 2. Swiss patent is automatically valid in Liechtenstein as the countries have the same patent regulations based on a bilateral treaty.